mattermost/docs/source/administration/upgrade.rst

 Location of your local storage directory
   The local storage directory contains all the files that users have attached to their messages.
 If you don't know its location, open the System Console and go to **Environment > File Storage** (or **Files > Storage** in versions prior to 5.12) and read the value in **Local Storage Directory**.
 Relative paths are relative to the ``mattermost`` directory.
 For example, if the local storage directory is ``./data/`` then the absolute path is ``{install-path}/mattermost/data``.

-**To upgrade Mattermost Server**:
+**To upgrade Mattermost Server**

 .. note::

-  If you are upgrading a High Availability cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.
+  If you're upgrading a High Availability cluster, `review these upgrade notes instead <https://docs.mattermost.com/deployment/cluster.html#upgrade-guide>`__.

 #.
 Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.

 #.
-In a terminal window on the server that hosts Mattermost Server, change to your home directory.
+In a terminal window on the server that hosts Mattermost, change to your home directory.
 If any, delete files and directories that might still exist from a previous download.

    .. code-block:: sh